 As I noted in my Pick of the Week, some folks got their copies of DMP’s Unico a bit early.
 But it hits retail shops next week, and is a great Tezuka title for kids (in the same way that, say, Book of Human Insects isn’t).
 That’s not to say it doesn’t have sad or dramatic moments, but it’s definitely all-ages fun.
 And in full color!

-MELINDA: I missed backing the Kickstarter for this, so I’m looking forward to picking it up.
+MJ: I missed backing the Kickstarter for this, so I’m looking forward to picking it up.

 SEAN: Kodansha is putting out Volume 3 of Missions of Love, a title I’ve enjoyed.
 I suspect the love triangle will get ramped up quite a bit, given the cliffhanger from last time…